OE9SAU/SAULink9/README.md

 🔹 Echolink integration included

-🔹 Universally applicable – also suitable for other SVXLink networks such as FM radio
+🔹 Universally applicable – also suitable for other SVXLink networks such as fm-funknetz

 🔹 Open source & community-driven – can be further developed together